noiseprotocol/noise_spec/noise.md

 This section collects various security considerations:

+ * **Termination**:  Preventing attackers from truncating a stream of transport messages is an application responsibility.
+See above.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for nonces.

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted data.
 Otherwise replay of a handshake message could trigger catastrophic key reuse.
 This is one rationale behind the patterns in Section 6.
+It's also the reason why one-way handshakes only allow transport messages from the sender, not the recipient.

  * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern, DH parameters,